apache/spark/docs/howto/operator/gcp/local_to_gcs.rst

 LocalFileSystemToGCSOperator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`~airflow.providers.google.cloud.operators.local_to_gcs.LocalFilesystemToGCSOperator` allows you to upload
+:class:`~airflow.providers.google.cloud.transfers.local_to_gcs.LocalFilesystemToGCSOperator` allows you to upload
 data from local filesystem to GCS.

 When you use this operator, you can optionally compress the data being uploaded.